AudreyKrishnadasan/audreykrishnadasan/README.md

 ### Let's Connect!

 If you share an interest in project management, tech, or just want to collaborate on exciting projects, I'd love to connect with you!
-Feel free to reach out to me via email at akrishnadasan@sandiego.edu, or connect with me on LinkedIn [[Your LinkedIn Profile]](https://www.linkedin.com/in/audrey-krishnadasan-27526024b/) - let's make great things happen together!
+Feel free to reach out to me via email at akrishnadasan@sandiego.edu, or connect with me on LinkedIn [Connect with me here!](https://www.linkedin.com/in/audrey-krishnadasan-27526024b/) - let's make great things happen together!

 Thank you for stopping by my GitHub.
 Let's embark on this incredible journey of project management and create a future full of innovative solutions and successful endeavors.